Art Therapy Master of Arts (MA)

 Vienna

 The Art Therapy MA programme, under its previous curriculum, has been discontinued as of the winter semester 2023/24.
 No further applications are being accepted.
+Details regarding the new programme, which commenced in the winter semester 2024/25, are available on our German-language page under Klinische Kunsttherapie.

 About the course